buddhist-uni/buddhist-uni.github.io/_content/reference/critical-pali-dictionary_pts.md

 address: Copenhagen
 ---

-> … although the CPD remains a fragment, this fragment is rounded off in that it does not end with an arbitrary cut.
-For the end within the letter “kā” coincides with that of the derivatives of the verb *karoti*
+> … although the CPD remains a fragment, this fragment is rounded off in a way by the fact that it does not end with an arbitrary cut.
+For the end within the letter “kā” coincides with that of the derivatives of the verb karoti

 The ambitious project to document all the words of the Pāli language.